suryanshnadda/java_problem_solving/README.md

 4. Second smallest element of an array (unsorted array).
 5. Check whether an array is sorted.
 6. Remove duplicate elements from an array.
+7. Move array elements left by one place.
+8. Move array elements right by one place.

 ---